erickdc7/react-portfolio-3/README.md

 ![preview contact section 1](src/assets/preview-4.png)

 ### Resume
-#### In this section you can see my information about my studies and my work experience.
+#### In this section you can see my information about the studies one has and work experience.
 ![preview contact section 1](src/assets/preview-5.png)

 ### Testimonials
-#### In this section you can see the testimonials of my satisfied customers.
+#### In this section you can see the testimonials of satisfied customers.
 ![preview contact section 1](src/assets/preview-6.png)

 ### Pricing